4 Trade Ideas for Aflac: Bonus Idea

 If you like what you see sign up for more ideas and deeper analysis using the Get Premium button above.

 After reviewing over 1,000 charts, I have found some good setups for the week.
-These were selected and should be viewed in the context of the broad Market Macro picture reviewed Friday which with the March Quadruple Witching in the books and heading into the March FOMC meeting, saw equity markets showing some weakness after the long run higher.
+These were selected and should be viewed in the context of the broad Market Macro picture reviewed Friday which heading into the May options expiration, saw equity markets showed renewed strength with a rebound from pullback.

-Elsewhere look for Gold to continue its uptrend while Crude Oil shows short term strength.
-The US Dollar Index continues in consolidation while US Treasuries consolidate in their downtrend.
-The Shanghai Composite looks to continue the short term move higher while Emerging Markets consolidate.
+Elsewhere look for Gold to continue pause in its uptrend while Crude Oil consolidates in the pullback.
+The US Dollar Index continues to pullback in the 6 month uptrend while US Treasuries continue their downtrend.
+The Shanghai Composite looks to continue the short term move higher while Emerging Markets flirt with a break out of a long channel to the upside.

 The Volatility Index looks to remain very low and stable making the path easier for equity markets to the upside.
-The SPY and QQQ charts look strong on the longer timeframe, perhaps building bull flags.
-On the shorter timeframe though both are showing some weakness as they reset momentum measures lower in the bullish range.
-The short term weakness in the IWM is threatening to turn into a failed break out.
+The charts of the SPY and QQQ look strong, especially on the longer timeframe.
+On the shorter timeframe both the QQQ and SPY continue to move higher toward new highs as well.
+The IWM looks good on the shorter timeframe but the longer timeframe continues to need more time.
 Use this information as you prepare for the coming week and trad’em well.